Subordination of Second Mortgages

 e) The new loan must not exceed the old first mortgage loan current principal balance plus up to $5,000 towards combined Closing Costs and Escrow Costs.

 The subordinated junior lien must meet the following condions:1) The subordination will only work on junior Mortgages or Deeds of Trust.
-The automatic subordination does not work on junior Judgments, Homeowner Association Liens or Condominium Liens.
+The automatic subordination does not work on junior Judgments, Homeowner Association Liens or Condominium Liens or if the junior mortgage is a 0% interest rate loan to a State of MD or local government issued loan.

 2) The secured principal loan amount of the junior lien must not exceed $150,000.00.